 Daniel S. Hong June 2016

 Introduction:

+Start with problem statement (big picture), funnel us into your study.
+May include justification for this approach (e.g., which stands you are working in) or this could be in Methods.

+Objectives and Hypotheses

+Methods: site description

 Thirteen temperate forest stands have been inventoried since the summer of 2004 within the White Mountain National Forest.
 Although not undertaken in a strictly consecutive manner, the stands have been revisited and reinventoried in the summers of 2005, 2008, 2009, 2010, 2011, 2012, 2014, and 2015.
 The stands were carefully selected with a variance of ages following clear cuts and include young (~20 yrs.), mid (30 yrs.), and old (>100 yrs.) growth stands.
 This approach resembles that of the Federer Chronosequence study [there was no publication/presentation on this...right? should I explain a bit more about this study?
 Probably.
 I want to focus on the MELNHE stands but still include this data in the Appendix], which date back to 1994, but differ in that it is a part of the Multiple Element Limitation in Northern Hardwood Ecosystems (MELNHE) project, studying N and P acquisition and limitation through a series of nutrient manipulations.
 Along with tree inventory, the stands have been used for various above- and below-ground studies over the course of the years such as leaf litter, foliar nutrient resorption, roots, and soil respiration studies by the MELNHE project researchers.

 Thirteen stands in which trees have been inventoried are located throughout three study sites in New Hampshire: Bartlett Experimental Forest, Hubbard Brook Experimental Forest, and Jeffers Brook in the White Mountain National Forest (Figure 1).
 Three replicate stands of young, mid, and old stands are in Bartlett and two stands of mid and old are in each of Hubbard Brook and Jeffers Brook, yielding a total of 13 stands. [should I focus on Bartlett stands?
 Because I believe HB and JB stands were established and inventoried later.
-I may do all] Each of these stands has four ¼ ha, or 50 x 50 (m), treatment plots, treated annually beginning in spring 2011, with N (30 kg N/ha/yr as NH4NO3), P (10 kg P/ha/yr as NaH2PO4), N+P, or nothing (an untreated control) (Figure 2).
+I may do all] Each of these stands has four 0.25 ha, or 50 m x 50 m, treatment plots, treated annually beginning in spring 2011, with N (30 kg N/ha/yr as NH4NO3), P (10 kg P/ha/yr as NaH2PO4), N+P, or nothing (an untreated control) (Figure 2).
 Applications of these nutrients stem from the resource optimization theory that suggests ecosystem productivity should be co-limited by multiple nutrients and represented in the Multi-Element Limitation (MEL) model (Rastetter et al. 2012).

 [I would like to update/make my own maps]